tigera-solutions/cent-mcm-overlay/README.md

 # EKS Cluster mesh setup in Overlay/VXLAN mode on Calico Enterprise/Cloud

-> :warning: **This repo is purely a work-in-progress(WIP) and is in active development.
-Other than contributors, anyone else should probably not try the stuff in this repo and expect it to work as is until it's finished and ready!**

 ## Overview

 In this EKS-focused scenario, you will learn how to implement Calico Cluster Mesh in VXLAN/overlay mode in order to achieve policy federation across clusters as well as federate services across clusters to achieve high availability.